nttome/csc201-projects/README.md

 CircleOperations: This program calculates the appropriate area, diameter or circumference of a circle once the radius is inputted by the user.
 SortedDescendingOrder: This program takes an array of 10 user input integers and displays them in sorted descending order.
+FutureValueCalculator: This program calculates the future value of investments utilizing principal, periods, and compounding interest.